Roxanne Reid - Africa Addict

 Stellenbosch strawberry farm

 A summer’s day spent picking your own strawberries at a Stellenbosch strawberry farm sounds romantic for couples – or fun for the kids.
 Try Polkadraai, which is open for picking every day between September and January.
-There are other fun activities for kids like tractor rides, pony rides and face painting.
+There are other fun activities for kids like tractor rides, pony rides and face painting, as well as a bike park.
 Or visit Mooiberge, which is open for picking on the weekends and public holidays from October to December, and every day during the December school holidays.
-You can’t miss the wacky crowd of colourful and photogenic scarecrows and other animals (pictured above).
+You can’t miss the wacky crowd of colourful and photogenic scarecrows and animals.

 16. Visit the Babylonstoren garden

 Just outside Stellenbosch, on the Klapmuts/Simondium Road, you’ll find Babylonstoren, which has some of the loveliest fruit and vegetable gardens you could dream of.
-The 3.5ha of gardens are laid out in formal clusters, with pebble paths leading around them.
-You’re welcome to explore some 300 species of plants on your own or to join a guided tour, which starts every day at 10:00 outside the farm shop.
-The organic, biologically sustainable fruit and veg are harvested for use in farm-to-fork restaurants.
+Inspired by the historic Company’s Garden in Cape Town, the 5ha of gardens are laid out in formal clusters, with paths leading around them.
+Explore some 300 species of plants on your own or join a guided tour, which starts every day at 10:00 outside the farm shop (booking essential).
+You’ll find historic rose and fruit cultivars, a kitchen garden, a medicinal plant garden, collections of succulents and cycads, thousands of clivias, and a bee sanctuary.
 Keep going right to the back of the garden where you’ll find the Babylonstoren greenhouse under the oaks where you can enjoy tea or a light lunch while you rest in the shade.
+There’s an entrance fee to access the gardens; no pets allowed (only guide dogs).

 Mountain biking at Jonkershoek Nature Reserve